Tiankai-Jiang/SUSTC/README.md

 # SUSTC
 CS309 Project - SUSTech User Script Tools Center

+An online platform for running scripts, similar to [OnlineGDB](https://www.onlinegdb.com).
+Users can share their own scripts can others can run it.

 # Dependencies
 - Java 1.8+ (Recommand Java 11)
 - Apache Maven